Lifestyle

 What is a food intolerance?

 "Depending on genetics, a food intolerance may express itself differently, with digestive symptoms such as stomach ache, nausea and vomiting, bloating or diarrhea, migraines or chronic fatigue despite rest.
-Skin inflammations (rosacea, acne, etc.) or joint inflammations (osteoarthritis), allergies or chronic, recurring symptoms such as runny nose and headaches can also indicate a food intolerance terrain."
+Inflammations of the skin (rosacea, acne, etc.) or joints (osteoarthritis), allergies or chronic, recurring symptoms such as runny nose and headaches can also indicate a food intolerance terrain."

 "While the most common intolerances are those to gluten, dairy products and eggs, you can suffer from a wide range of intolerances, such as an intolerance to tomatoes, peaches or even rice."